Archive for October 2021

 The Physical and Temporal (as Well as the Spiritual) Needs of Our Neighbor Are Also in View

-However, dear reader, please also remember, while this study has placed a heavy emphasis on the “spiritual” aspects of this parable, there is still the issue of physical/temporal caring for our neighbor.
+However, dear reader, please also remember, while this study has placed a heavy emphasis on the “spiritual” aspects of this parable, there is, nonetheless, still the issue of physical/temporal caring for our neighbors.
 We have several strong admonitions from God regarding our neighbor, or our brother or sister.

 1. 1 John 4:2021, “If a man say, I love God, and hateth his brother, he is a liar: for he that loveth not his brother whom he hath seen, how can he love God whom he hath not seen?
 And this commandment have we from him, That he who loveth God love his brother also.